Legal

 Opinion and headnote summarization for quick triage

-AI summarizes candidate opinions and extracts key holdings/quotes to help the lawyer quickly decide which authorities are worth reading in full.
+AI summarizes candidate opinions and extracts key holdings and quotes to help the lawyer quickly decide which authorities are worth reading in full.

 Casetext CoCounsel / vLex Vincent